lexffe/discorder/README.md

 #### Optional dependencies

  - xdg-open: Used for opening links
- - notify-send: Used for notifications
+ - notify-send: Used for Linux notifications
+ - terminal-emulator: Used for macOS notifications